Aliases for ADSSL1 Gene

 GeneCards Summary for ADSSL1 Gene

 ADSSL1 (Adenylosuccinate Synthase Like 1) is a Protein Coding gene.
-Diseases associated with ADSSL1 include Myopathy, Distal, 5.
-Among its related pathways are purine nucleotides de novo biosynthesis and Purine metabolism (REACTOME).
-GO annotations related to this gene include protein homodimerization activity and GTPase activity.
+Diseases associated with ADSSL1 include Myopathy, Distal, 5 and Myopathy.
+Among its related pathways are Pyrimidine metabolism (KEGG) and Metabolism.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and GTPase activity.
 An important paralog of this gene is ADSS.

 UniProtKB/Swiss-Prot for ADSSL1 Gene